ankane/authtrail/README.md

 end
 ```

-Use a custom identity method [master]
+Use a custom identity method

 ```ruby
 AuthTrail.identity_method = lambda do |request, opts, user|